OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

 To process multiple files, we recommend the following directory structure be used:
 ::
     <studyName>/
-        files.csv #listing all files in rawData directory rawData/ #all raw .cwa .cwa.gz .bin .gt3x files (no spaces in filename) summary/ #to store outputSummary.json
+        files.csv #listing all files in rawData directory (optional) rawData/ #all raw .cwa .cwa.gz .bin .gt3x files (no spaces in filename) summary/ #to store outputSummary.json
         epoch/ #to store feature output for 30sec windows